MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/index.md

 ### Q: I am using Unity.
 Do you have a sample of a Unity-based game interfacing with the game server SDK?

-We do not have a Unity sample demonstrating PlayFab Multiplayer Servers, but should have one by July 2019.
-A small group of preview customers have gotten the C# GSDK to work with their Unity-based game server but it is not a straightforward experience.
+At this time, we do not have a Unity sample demonstrating PlayFab Multiplayer Servers.
+A small group of preview customers have gotten the C# GSDK to work with their Unity-based game server, but it is not a straightforward experience.

 ### Q: Only 14 Azure regions and 4 VM series appear currently supported.
 Can I get access to additional series or regions?